shortcut/keyholder-sample-app/README.md

 Keeping the secret values inside the C++ NDK library is not enough because anyone can load the library (System.load library("keyholder-lib") and call the native method to retrieve so-called secret values.
 An important part of this solution is to keep secret values securely inside the C++ code.
 This can be done by making sure, the caller code is signed with a known signing certificate.
-If the signing certificate of caller code matches with the expected certificate inside the NDK layer only then return the secret value to caller code.
+If the signing certificate of caller code matches with the expected certificate inside the NDK layer only then it return the secret value to caller code.

 ## Further improvements

 - Secret values inside of C++ code can be kept as XOR values.
 Before returning to app layer they can be decrypted to original values.
-- To easy the development phase we can have variant implementation of keyholder library depending on Debug or Release builds.
+- To help the development phase, we can have variant implementation of keyholder library depending on Debug or Release builds.